lookit/lookit-docs/docs/source/publications.rst

 Published articles
 -----------------------

 Here's some of the research that's come out of the CHS (formerly "Lookit") platform!
-There's a lot more in prep, soif you're interested in questions like whether someone's tried X task on CHS and how it went, we recommend asking in the #researchers channel on Slack for more up-to-date info.
+There's a lot more in prep, so if you're interested in questions like whether someone's tried X task on CHS and how it went, we recommend asking in the #researchers channel on Slack for more up-to-date info.

 .. raw:: html